-The histologic diagnosis of gastric carcinoma should be made from a biopsy, which is evaluated by two experienced pathologists [11].
+The histologic diagnosis of gastric carcinoma should be made from a biopsy, assessed by two experienced pathologists [11].

 Biomarker diagnostics from tumor tissue is now standard practice, at least in the presence of stage IV gastric carcinoma.
 Biomarker diagnostics determined by immunohistochemistry should be performed using 5 tumor-bearing biopsies [51, 132].